openinfer/cryptonets-android-lib/README.md

 ## How do I use CryptoNets™ Android library?

 ### Prerequisite
-- Sign up on the waitlist on https://private.id to obtain your API Key.
+- Sign up on the wait-list on https://private.id to obtain your API Key and Server URL.

 ### How To Install
 - Use Gradle